Schedule

 9:00 am - 10:15 am

-Black Innovation with Rayvon Fouché, Aaron Dial, Ron Eglash, Michael Bennett, Aria Halliday, and Tonia Sutherland
+Black Innovation with Rayvon Fouché, Aaron Dial, Ron Eglash, Michael Bennett, Aria Halliday, Tonia Sutherland, and Ngozi Harrison

 Black folks have a tradition of being innovative in ways not understood and expected by traditional markets, dominant cultural formations, or information platforms.
 As the world is enamored, fascinated, enraptured, troubled, or simply confused by the potentiality of generative AI, is there a place and a role for Blackness to participate, contribute, or intervene in this next technoscientific atmospheric river?
 What will Black innovation and creativity look like in a world propelled by a network of AI trained on past utterances that did not see Blackness as meaningful?
 How can Blackness and Black innovation and creativity disrupt expected technoscientific futures?